-In the Mishnah Berura’s commentary, we see a final immutable turn away from the plain understanding of Shulchan Aruch that allowed for moderation and nuance depending on context, circumstance and intent regarding a woman’s singing voice.
-Building on the Magen Avraham’s blanket prohibition for married women to sing under any circumstance, the Mishna Berurah initially concludes that an unmarried woman could potentially be permitted to sing outside of a man saying Shema since unmarried women are not fundamentally prohibited to men.
-Rabbi Kagan then rejects this, concluding that all unmarried women are presumably niddah and thus, fall into the category of sexually prohibited even though they are not married.
-Finally, he states unequivocally that the only voice that could fall into the category of familiar is the speaking voice provided that a man intentionally does not benefit from such verbal interaction.
-This ruling leads to many Orthodox communities restricting girls from singing in any public or communal way beyond the age of 11, and sometimes even 9, when a girl could potentially begin to menstruate.
+In the Mishnah Berurah’s commentary, we see a final immutable turn away from the plain understanding of the Shulhan Arukh that allowed for moderation and nuance depending on context, circumstance and intent when ruling on a woman’s singing voice.
+Building on the Magen Avraham’s blanket prohibition for married women to sing under any circumstance, the Mishnah Berurah initially concludes that an unmarried woman could, potentially, be permitted to sing in contexts outside of a man reciting the Shema.
+Rabbi Kagan then rejects this, concluding that all unmarried women are presumably niddah and thus, are sexually prohibited, even though they are not married.
+Finally, he states unequivocally that the only voice that could fall into the category of familiar is the speaking voice, provided that a man does not intentionally derive pleasure from such verbal interaction.
+This ruling leads many Orthodox communities to restrict girls from singing in any public or communal setting beyond the age of 11, and sometimes even 9, when a girl could potentially begin to menstruate.

-To clarify, the majority of rabbinic authorities in the last few centuries have ruled in keeping with the Magen Avraham and Mishna Berura so that the earlier discourse seen summarized clearly in the Shuchan Aruch is virtually erased.
-The greater focus around the statement kol b’isha erva is about singing and the process outlined earlier – that the prohibition includes speaking and/or singing if the content or context is sexualized and or unfamiliar, almost completely disappears.
-Even during Shema, the speaking voice of women is now permitted because of the familiarity argument while the singing voice becomes forever prohibited.
-Familiarity, habituation and intent (as well as context and circumstance) are rendered irrelevant in the face of the now objective sexualization of women’s singing voices.
+To clarify, the majority of rabbinic authorities in the last few centuries have ruled in keeping with the Magen Avraham and the Mishnah Berurah so that the earlier position outlined in the Shulhan Arukh has been virtually erased.
+The greater focus of the statement kol b’isha ervah is now strictly about singing, and the process outlined earlier – that the prohibition includes speaking and/or singing if the content or context is sexualized and/or unfamiliar – almost completely disappears.
+Even during Shema, the speaking voice of women is now permitted because of the familiarity argument, while the singing voice becomes prohibited in all settings.
+Familiarity, habituation and intent (as well as context and circumstance) are rendered irrelevant in the face of the now objective sexualization of women’s singing voices in halakhah.

-Nonetheless, there are isolated rabbinic voices that reject this final determination and three of those voices will be assessed below.
-The question of the scope of the prohibition and possible permissibility of listening to women sing without intent to derive pleasure are discussed the work of Rabbi Haim Hezekiah Medini in his book Sdei Hemed, from Jerusalem in the 19th century.
-He affirmed that most rabbinic authorities by his time indeed prohibited women from singing.
-However, he cites Rabbi Aharon de Toledo , the author of Divrei Hefets published in Salonika in 1798 who permitted it “so long as it is not a voice of lust-provoked songs and the listener does not intend to derive pleasure from her voice.”
-Divrei Hefets’s concern was over music that might contain illicit content and thus, singing that could lead to inappropriate sexualized thoughts and/or behavior but not over the fundamental sexualization of a woman’s singing voice.
+Nonetheless, there are isolated rabbinic voices that reject this final determination, three of which will be examined below.
+The question of the scope of the prohibition and possible permissibility of listening to women sing without intent to derive pleasure is discussed in the Sedei Hemed by Rabbi Haim Hezekiah Medini, the 19th century rabbinic scholar from Jerusalem.
+He affirms that most rabbinic authorities of his time indeed prohibited women from singing.
+However, he cites Rabbi Aharon de Toledo , the author of Divrei Hefetz (published in Salonika in 1798) who permitted it “so long as it is not a voice of lust-provoked songs and the listener does not intend to derive pleasure from her voice.”
+The concern of the Divrei Hefetz was about music that might contain illicit content and thus, singing that could lead to inappropriate sexualized thoughts and/or behavior, but not about the fundamental sexualization of a woman’s singing voice.

-Note that in the 19th century, Rabbi Toledo, who most accurately reflects the halakhic discourse presented in the Talmud and post-Talmudic discourse outlined above, has become a minority opinion.
-Nonetheless, Rabbi Medini acknowledged that his position was a legitimate one.
-Most contemporary responsa who prohibit women singing under any and all circumstances reject or ignore the analysis brought in Divrei Hefets but they without any prooftext to undermine his thesis.
-Given that it is dated post Shulkhan Aruch and has lasting halakhic integrity because of its continuity with earlier rabbinic texts dating back to the Talmud, it should remain relevant for rabbinic authorities seeking a lenient opinion on the matter.
+Note that by the 19th century, Rabbi Toledo, who most accurately reflects the halakhic discourse presented in the Talmud and post-Talmudic sources outlined above, has become a minority opinion.
+Nonetheless, Rabbi Medini acknowledged that his position is a legitimate one.
+Most contemporary responsa that prohibit women singing under any and all circumstances reject or ignore the analysis brought in the Divrei Hefetz but they do so without any prooftext to undermine his thesis.
+Given that it is dated post-Shulhan Arukh and has lasting halakhic integrity because of its roots in earlier rabbinic texts dating back to the Talmud, this ruling should remain relevant for rabbinic authorities seeking a lenient opinion on the matter.